luluzheng1/TEAM/README.md

       python runtests.py -t file.tm -r file.log -m <mode>

--t specifies the file to be executed
+- -t specifies the file to be executed

--r specifies the gold standard to be compared to
+- -r specifies the file that is the gold standard

--m when running a single test, the mode can not be `all`.
+- -m when running a single test, the mode can not be `all`.

 ## Hello World

 **hello_world.tm** is a simple program that defines and calls the function `hello_world()`, which declares a string with the value "Hello World" and prints it to standard output.

 To test the Hello World program, do